 This solution aims to address the KI#1, it addresses particularly how to set or modify the service area and QoS group attributes for a group of UEs.

 This solution assumes that the LADN feature is used to enforce the "Service Area", and therefore uses the term "LADN Area" to distinguish it from the unrelated Service Area Restriction feature.

+This solution uses the general NEF Parameter Provision API where an AF can provide parameters for a group of UEs identified by an External Group Id, for storing (group) subscription data in UDM/UDR.
+The solution is thus applicable to both 5G VN group, and groups other than 5G VN group.
+(In case the External Group Id refers to a 5GVN group it is assumed that the 5GVN group has been previously created by the AF using the 5G VN APIs).

 6.9.2 Functional Description

-To address how to set or modify the LADN area group attribute for a group, this solution follows the principles below:
+To address how to set or modify the LADN area group attribute and/or default QoS for a group, this solution follows the principles below:

-For Service Area group attribute

-- Enhance the NEF and UDM Parameter Provision services by introducing LADN Area information associated to a group of UEs as a new input parameter.
-This LADN Area information may be stored as part of each group members' subscription data.
+- Enhance the NEF and UDM Parameter Provision services by introducing LADN Area and/or default QoS information associated to a group of UEs as a new input parameter.
+This LADN Area and/or default QoS information may be stored as part of each group members' subscription data.

-Alternatively, the UDM may store the LADN Area information as Group Subscription data related to the group.
+Alternatively, the UDM may store the LADN Area and/or default QoS information as Group Subscription data related to the group.
 For this, the Shared Data feature defined in TS 29.503 [7] could be extended to allow the UDM to create/update and store (in UDR) corresponding resources related to the Group Subscription data provided by the AF.

-NOTE: This can be applied not only for the newly introduced LADN Area information but also to other parameters currently supported over the Nudm_ParameterProvision service (e.g. expected UE behaviour or network configuration parameters).
+NOTE: This can be applied not only for the newly introduced LADN Area and/or default QoS information but also to other parameters currently supported over the Nudm_ParameterProvision service (e.g. expected UE behaviour or network configuration parameters).

-- The NEF allows an AF to invoke the NEF Parameter Provisioning API to provide a "AF LADN Area" parameter for a group of UEs identified by an External Group ID.
-The AF also provides the DNN and S-NSSAI for which the LADN Area applies.
+- The NEF allows an AF to invoke the NEF Parameter Provisioning API to provide a "AF LADN Area" and/or default QoS parameter for a group of UEs identified by an External Group ID.
+The AF also provides the DNN and S-NSSAI for which the LADN Area and/or default QoS applies.

 - The NEF translates the "AF LADN Area" (geographical area) into a LADN Area (TAI list)

-- The NEF invokes the Nudm Parameter Provision Services to provide the LADN Area together with the External Group ID, DNN and S-NSSAI.
+- The NEF invokes the Nudm Parameter Provision Services to provide the LADN Area and/or default QoS together with the External Group ID, DNN and S-NSSAI.

 - The KI#1 is applicable to general groups and is not specific to 5G VN groups.
-Therefore, this solution proposes to enhance the existing general NEF APIs (3gpp-cp-parameter-provisioning) to provision LADN Area, rather than enhancing the 5G VN specific NEF API (3gpp-5glan-pp).
-The general NEF APIs allows the AF to provision parameters for individual UEs as well as groups of UEs and allows the solution to be applied to regular subscribed DNN/S-NSSAIs.
+Therefore, this solution proposes to enhance the existing general NEF Parameter Provisioning API (3gpp-cp-parameter-provisioning) to provision LADN Area and/or default QoS, rather than enhancing the 5G VN specific NEF Parameter Provision API (3gpp-5glan-pp).
+The general NEF Parameter Provision API allows the AF to provision parameters for individual UEs as well as groups of UEs and allows the solution to be applied to regular subscribed DNN/S-NSSAIs as well as DNN/S-NSSAIs associated with 5GVN groups.

 - The UDM stores the LADN Area per DNN and S-NSSAI in each group member's Access and Mobility Subscription Data or as shared data related to the group based on local configuration.
+The UDM stores the default QoS per DNN and S-NSSAI in each group member's Session Management Subscription Data or as shared data related to the group based on local configuration.